---

 helm upgrade -f datadog-values.yaml <RELEASE_NAME> datadog/datadog

-For more information, see Network Performance Monitoring.
+For more information, see [Cloud Network Monitoring](https://docs.datadoghq.com/network_monitoring/cloud_network_monitoring.md).

-In your datadog-agent.yaml, set features.logCollection.enabled and features.logCollection.containerCollectAll to true.
+In your `datadog-agent.yaml`, set `features.logCollection.enabled` and `features.logCollection.containerCollectAll` to `true`.

 apiVersion: datadoghq.com/v2alpha1